muziejus/novel-maps-of-ny-2017/README.md

 outputting to html.
 However, traces of its presence remain when outputting to TeX.

-Because all of the html-specific stuff is done in the metadata, the html version cannot make use of the metadata in the same way the TeX version can.
-As a result, the navbar and jQuery commands in `html footer` must be edited by hand.
+Some html-specific stuff is done in the metadata, but the html version cannot make use of the metadata in the same way the TeX version can.
+As a result, the navbar and jQuery commands in `html footer` might need to be edited by hand.

 ## The TeX/pdf version